Death of Michael Jackson: Record sales

-Jackson's record sales increased dramatically, eightyfold by June 29, according to HMV.
+Jackson's record sales increased eighty-fold by June 29, according to HMV.
 Bill Carr of Amazon said the website sold out of all Jackson and Jackson 5 CDs within minutes of the news breaking, and that demand surpassed that for Elvis Presley and John Lennon after their sudden deaths in 1977 and 1980 respectively.
 In Japan, six of his albums made SoundScan Japan's Top 200 Albums chart, and in Poland, Thriller 25 topped the national album chart and was replaced by King of Pop the following week.

 In Australia, 15 of his albums occupied the ARIA top 100 as of July 5, four of them in the top ten, with three occupying the top three spots.
 He had 34 singles in the top 100 singles chart, including four in the top ten.
 Album sales were 62,015 for the previous week; singles tallied 107,821 units.
 In the second week, album sales rose from the previous week and tallied 88,650 copies.
 On July 12, four albums were in the top 10 with three occupying the top three spots.
 In New Zealand, Thriller 25 topped the chart.
 In Germany, King of Pop topped the album chart, and from June 28 to July 4, nine of his albums occupied the Top 20 of CAPIF in Argentina.

 In Billboard's European Top 100 Albums, he made history with eight of his albums in the top ten positions.
 As of August 3, King of Pop has spent four weeks atop Billboard's European Top 100 Albums chart.
 The Collection also spent two weeks atop the same chart.

 In the UK, on the Sunday following his death, his albums occupied 14 of the top 20 places on the Amazon.co.uk sales chart, with Off the Wall at the top.
 Number Ones reached the top of the UK Album Chart, and his studio albums occupied number two to number eight on the iTunes Music Store top albums.
 Six of his songs charted in the top 40: "Man in the Mirror" (11), "Thriller" (23), "Billie Jean" (25), "Smooth Criminal" (28)", "Beat It" (30), and "Earth Song" (38).
 The following Sunday, 13 of Jackson's songs charted in the top 40, including "Man in the Mirror", which reached number two.
 He broke Ruby Murray's 1955 record of five songs in the top 30.
 The Essential Michael Jackson topped the album chart, giving Jackson a second number one album in as many weeks.
 He had five of the top ten albums in the album chart.
 In third week sales, The Essential Michael Jackson retained the number one position and Jackson held three other positions within the top five.
 By August 3, Jackson had sold 2 million records and spent six consecutive weeks atop the album chart.
 He retained the top spot on the album chart for a seventh consecutive week.